carl-bialik/tennis_Research_Notes/README.md

 42. Clutch: using leverage index, see who does the best in high-leverage points

 43. when 2 players meet, and one wins x% of points on serve, while opponent’s opponents generally win y% of service points, what is result?
-Jeff guesses not exactly (x+y)/2, and it depends if x or y is exactly the average for service-points won -- if it is, then the other should dominate the result.
+Guessing not exactly (x+y)/2, and it depends if x or y is exactly the average for service-points won -- if it is, then the other should dominate the result.
 Can extend this to other stats -- ace percentage, double-fault rate, and, where available, winner and unforced-error rate.
 And maybe even if enough data, get more sophisticated -- does extent to which result falls between x and y depend on surface?
 On home court?
 On experience levels/age/ranking of both players?
 On how many times they’ve played?

 44. which players choose tournaments most strategically, playing in ones with easiest fields relative to points/prize money on offer? (and relatedly, which tournaments are best to play in, in those terms)